CloudLabs-MOC/AI-102-AIEngineer/Instructions/15-computer-vision.md

      using Microsoft.Azure.CognitiveServices.Vision.ComputerVision;
      using Microsoft.Azure.CognitiveServices.Vision.ComputerVision.Models;
      ```

 ## Task 4: View the images you will analyze

-In this exercise, you will use the Azure AI Vision service to analyze multiple images.
+In this task, you will learn how to view and analyze multiple images using the **Azure AI Vision** service.

 1. In Visual Studio Code, expand the **image-analysis** folder and the **images** folder it contains.

 2. Select each of the image files in turn to view then in Visual Studio Code.

 ## Task 5: Analyze an image to suggest a caption

+In this task, you will learn how to use the **Azure AI Vision SDK** to analyze an image and generate a suggested caption.

 Now you're ready to use the SDK to call the Vision service and analyze an image.